February 25, 2013 by Jools Stone

 Among Bern’s more interesting features – and handy orientation points – are its colourful medieval fountains.
 Several of them portray some fairly gruesome scenes, baby-eating kings and the like.
 All of them are festooned with the city’s ubiquitous emblem – the rearing bear.
 We grimly fill our obligatory Bern Tourism cycling flasks at one of them, as instructed by prunce-face.
 They would probably be filled quicker if we simply held them aloft into the pissing rain for a few seconds, but there you go.

 Now I have a confession to make.
 I like big clocks and I cannot lie.
 Which was lucky, as Bern has the mother of all clocktowers, with bells on, the Zytglogge, which is pretty hard to miss.
 We get taken up the turnpike stair and into the belltower to poke about in its rusty innards.
 The pendulum was quite something, being one of the oldest surviving of such mechanisms.

 The cute carousel of clockwork bears which does a little turn on the hour with the chimes was intriguingly powered by a set of steam bellows.
-It reminded me a bit of master Cezech surrealist Jan Svankmajer’s film Faust.
+It reminded me a bit of master Czech surrealist Jan Svankmajer’s film Faust.
 Seek it out.
-It’s ingenius and more than a little bit creepy.
+It’s ingenious and more than a little bit creepy.

-By the way, anyone who thinks that big clocks cannot possibly be interesting should check out the Millenium Clock in situ at the National Museum of Scotland, a fantastic kinetic sculpture created by genius Russian artist Eduard Bersudsky, documenting several hundred years of human sufference and overcoming adversity.
+By the way, anyone who thinks that big clocks cannot possibly be interesting should check out the Millennium Clock in situ at the National Museum of Scotland, a fantastic kinetic sculpture created by genius Russian artist Eduard Bersudsky, documenting several hundred years of human sufferance and overcoming adversity.
 Nippers are often found transfixed at its feet on the hour and with good reason.

 E-bikes and Rickshaws